866.845.5571

 The accident report is a critical piece of evidence in car accident claims.
 If the report contains inaccuracies—such as incorrect information about the weather, road conditions, or the events leading up to the accident—these errors could negatively impact your claim.
 In New Jersey, where fault can influence the outcome of your case, it’s crucial that this report is accurate.

 Request a copy of the accident report from the police department as soon as it’s available.
 Carefully review it for any errors or omissions.
 If you find any inaccuracies, notify the police department immediately and request that the report be amended.
-Your car accident lawyer in New Jersey can assist with this process to ensure the report accurately reflects what happened.
+Your NJ car accident lawyer can assist with this process to ensure the report accurately reflects what happened.

 5. Understand New Jersey’s Insurance Requirements and Options